How to Find Jobs

 "I don't have any contacts in my field"

 Look at company websites and people in your (social media) networks.
-Then contact individuals who might help you.
+Then contact individuals who might be able to help you, even if it’s just a few words of advice.

 University tutors may be able to provide useful insider contacts in your field and will want to help you get into the industry.